 An active lifestyle and a balanced, nutritious diet lower obesity and improve overall physical and eye health.
 Give your body a boost by incorporating important nutrients, such as vitamins C and E, zeaxanthin, omega 3, zinc, and lutein, many of which are found in green leafy and dark orange vegetables, as they have been shown to reduce the onset, progression, and severity of certain eye diseases.

-We Can Help Keep Your Eyes Healthy in Orlando
+We Can Help Keep Your Eyes Healthy in South Orlando

 While a healthy diet and regular exercise greatly increase your chances of living a disease-free long life, they alone are not enough to ensure long term healthy eyesight.
 Regular eye exams with Dr. Marie T. Tartibi can help prevent or detect the onset of ocular disease, and maintain vision that is clear and comfortable.